d3k081/vtm_scenario/curitiba_characters/helena_rocha.md

 ---

+## ⚔️ Legacy & Relationships

+- Her sire (Brujah elder) was part of a **legendary coterie** that fought alongside the current Prince during the **Camarilla–Sabbat war**.
+- They were responsible for the infamous **“Longest Night”**, when a final Sabbat assault left dozens of bodies across Curitiba — mortals, ghouls, and Kindred alike.
+- Her sire was **killed in the early 2000s**, ambushed by a Sabbat pack on the city’s outskirts.
+- Helena and the Prince share a **bond of mutual respect**, forged in shared grief and revolutionary ideals.
+- The Prince offered her a **Primogen seat** precisely because she didn’t seek it — a gesture of trust and recognition.

+---

 ## 🔥 Personality & Ideals

 - **Disciplined firebrand** — prefers words, but will fight if ideals are threatened.
-- **Radical reformist** — believes the Camarilla is stagnant, but sees the Sabbat as destructive.
+- **Radical reformist** — believes the Camarilla is stagnant, but sees the Sabbat as nihilistic.
 - **Anarch sympathizer**, but refuses blind allegiance.
 - **Seeks truth and justice**, even if it means confronting elders or risking exile.
 - **Haunted by her father’s disappearance**, which fuels her fight against authoritarianism.